-This is the measure factor, which is creating alarming increase in NPAs of the PSBs. every now and then India is hit by major natural calamities thus making the borrowers unable to pay back there loans.
-Thus the bank has to make large amount of provisions in order to pay damages those loans, hence end up the fiscal with a reduced profit.
-Basically ours farmers depends on rain fall for cropping.
+This is the measured factor, which is creating an alarming increase in NPAs of the PSBs. every now and then India is hit by major natural calamities thus making the borrowers unable to pay back there loans.
+Thus the bank has to make a large amount of provisions in order to pay damages those loans, hence end up the fiscal with a reduced profit.
+Basically ours farmers depend on rain fall for cropping.
 Due to irregularities of rain fall the farmers are not to attain the production level thus they are not repaying the loans.

 Inappropriate project handling , ineffective management , lack of adequate resources , lack of advance technology , day to day changing govt.
 Policies produce industrial sickness.
 Therefore the banks that finance those industries ultimately end up with a low recovery of their loans reducing their profit and liquidity.

 Entrepreneurs in India could not predict their product demand and starts production which ultimately piles up their product thus making them unable to pay back the money they borrow to operate these activities.
 The banks recover the amount by selling of their assets, which covers the smallest label.
 Therefore the banks record the non recovered part as NPAs and has to make provision for it.

 With every new govt. banking sector gets new policies for its operation, so it has to cope with the changing principles and policies for the regulation of the rising of NPAs.
 For example, the fallout of the handloom sector is continuing as most of the weavers Co-operative societies have become defunct largely due to withdrawal of state patronage.
 The rehabilitation plan worked out by the Central government to renew the handloom sector has not yet been implemented, so the over dues due to the handloom sectors are becoming NPAs.